arrayfire/arrayfire-windows-scripts/README.md

 * Usage: .\run_example.bat example_dir executable device
 * executable must be name_backend.
 * Device is optional (default 0)

-#### build_clMath.bat
-* ArrayFire uses clBLAS and clFFT as external builds.
-This script is not used.
-* You can use this script to build clBLAS and clFFT externally.

 ## Building ArrayFire
 The example below assume that C:\workspace is the working directory.
 That is, WORKSPACE=C:\workspace